vega/vega-lite/site/usage/compile.md

 {:#format-type}

-### Customizing Formatting Function
+### Providing Custom Formatters

-To customize how Vega-Lite format number or text, you can register a new formatter by
+To customize how Vega-Lite formats numbers or text, you can register a new formatter by

 (1) passing `formatTypes` in the options to `compile`: